 When you say the name “Flavor Pops” you might be thinking of some kind of brightly colored ice pops.
 That is what my kids though I was getting when I said Flavor Pops were coming.
 Their initial disappointment faded away when they saw the container of grapes I had for them to try.
-Due to my wonderful relationship with Grapery, I have gotten to try some of their Flavor Pops grapes this year.
+Due to my wonderful relationship with Grapery, I have gotten to try some of their Flavor Pops grapes.
 I feel very fortunate to be able to do this as these grapes are in very limited availability.
+In fact I have never myself been able to locate the in any grocery store.

 The Flavor Pop line is like Grapery’s version of Willy Wonka – unique flavors, shapes, that will blow your mind and change your view of what a grape is.
 One of the purposes of this line is get these new grape varieties into the hands of retailers and consumers to gain feedback.
 The varieties do not even have names yet – they are that new.
 It’s an amazing concept unseen anywhere else in the produce world.